Charles Stuart, 1st Baron Stuart de Rothesay: Background and education

-Stuart was the son of the Lieutenant-General The Honourable Sir Charles Crichton-Stuart, younger son of Prime-Minister John Stuart, 3rd Earl of Bute.
+Stuart was the son of the Lieutenant-General The Honourable Sir Charles Stuart, younger son of Prime-Minister John Stuart, 3rd Earl of Bute.
 His mother was Louisa Bertie, daughter of Lord Vere Bertie, younger son of Robert Bertie, 1st Duke of Ancaster and Kesteven.
 He was educated at Eton and Christ Church, Oxford.

 Diplomatic career

 Stuart joined the Diplomatic Service in 1801, and was immediately appointed as Secretary of Legation in Vienna, Holy Roman Empire, a post he held until 1804.
 He was then sent to Petersburg and this was followed by an assignment in French occupied Spain in 1808.
 He served as Envoy Extraordinary and Minister Plenipotentiary to Portugal and Brazil between 1810 and 1814.

 He was appointed a Knight of the Most Honourable Order of the Bath (KB) in 1812 and sworn of the Privy Council in 1814.

+In December 1814 Henry Brougham described Stuart to Thomas Creevey:He is a plain man, of some prejudices, caring little for politics and of very good practical sense...
+He has no very violent passions or acute feelings about him, and likes to go quietly on and enjoy himself in his way.
+He has read a great deal and seen much more, and done, for his standing. more business than any diplomatic man I ever heard of...
+He has no nonsense in his composition, and is a strictly honorable man, and one over whom nobody will ever acquire the slightest influence...

-Briefly Ambassador to the Netherlands between February and May 1815, it was during his posting as Ambassador in Spain that he became indispensable to the Duke of Wellington.
+Briefly Ambassador to the Netherlands between February and May 1815, it was during his posting as Ambassador in Spain that Stuart became indispensable to the Duke of Wellington.
 At the Generals' insistence, he was appointed British Ambassador to France.
 During Napoleon's Hundred Days, he left Paris and was in Brussels at the start of the Waterloo Campaign, where during his stay he attended the Duchess of Richmond's Ball.
 After the fall of Napoleon, he escorted the exiled French King Louis XVIII back to Paris, and became British Ambassador there until 1824.
 In 1815 he was made a Knight-Grand-Cross in the civil division of the Most Honourable Order of the Bath (GCB).